-By Kelley Cortright, Event & Communications Coordinator, Center for East Asian Languages and Cultures (CEAS)
+By Kelley Cortright, Event & Communications Coordinator, Center for East Asian Studies (CEAS)

 While many in the West may picture China as a place of unhealthy air and unclean manufacturing processes, the Chinese government has in fact been actively increasing its pursuit of clean energy options, even as the U.S. backs away from what many see as the future of global energy.
 China’s growing adoption of clean energy, and its ever-expanding role as a global leader in new energy technologies and practices, are subjects of intense study for scholars of modern environmental policies.